Vermont's Permaculture Institute

 Read below for more course details.
 Click here for more information about the Registration Process.

-Burlington Permaculture and Prospect Rock Permaculture are pleased to offer our Eleventh-Annual summer Permaculture Design Certification course.
+Burlington Permaculture and Prospect Rock Permaculture are pleased to offer our Thirteenth-Annual summer Permaculture Design Certification course.

 The two week residential intensive course goes above and beyond the internationally recognized standard curriculum with focus on Community Resilience, Social Justice, Food Security, Farm Design, Transition, Environmental and Outdoor Education, Natural Building, Horticultural Therapy, Community/ Commercial Scale Production and Propagation, Appropriate Farm Machinery and Tools, and visits to the vibrant farms, homesteads, nurseries, and ethical businesses that contribute to the resurging agricultural economy of this most Fertile Valley of Northern Vermont.